Keeping on track

 Four formal (voting) representatives, one from each of the following:

-· local state Members of Parliament or their nominee
+· the local State Member of Parliament (MP) or their nominee;

-Note: Representatives of the NSW Police Force and representatives of state MPs can only vote on issues within their command or electorate respectively.
+Representatives of NSW Police and State MPs can only vote on matters in their respective command or electorate.

-**Note: The NSW Government agencies are formal (voting) member for matters relating to roads over which they have jurisdiction only (for example, Property NSW / Place Management NSW / Infrastructure NSW).
+*The NSW Government agencies are formal (voting) members for matters relating to roads over which they have jurisdiction only (for example, Property NSW / Place Management NSW / Infrastructure NSW).
 The City of Sydney Council is not a formal (voting) member for these matters.

 Informal (non-voting) representatives, where relevant, from each of the following: